Reporting littering from vehicles

 Since February 2015, members of the community have been able to report littering from motor vehicles.
 Based on the report, the EPA can issue a penalty notice for littering from a vehicle to the owner of the vehicle.

 Is Report to EPA for littering from vehicles effective?

-- nearly 10,000 people registered to report littering from vehicles
+- over 40,000 people registered to report littering from vehicles

 The NSW Government is serious about reducing litter and has committed to cut the volume of litter in NSW by 40% by 2020.
 Report to EPA forms a part of the solution, with the ultimate goal being that no one will be reported or fined for littering, because no one will litter.

 What are the laws covering littering from a motor vehicle?

 Littering from a motor vehicle is covered under the Protection of the Environment Operations Act 1997 (POEO Act) (sections 145-146).
 The vehicle owner is deemed liable for littering unless they provide a statutory declaration stating the details of the person responsible for the littering, or the person in charge of the vehicle at the time of the alleged offence.

 How much is the fine for committing the offence of littering from a motor vehicle?

 The fine for committing the offence of littering from a motor vehicle is

 - $500 if the vehicle is owned by a corporation or